EuracBiomedicalResearch/DigitalSpiralography/README.rst

 1.3:

 * DrawingRecorder file format 1.2.
-* Several tools for data analysis have been added (``drwstats``, ``drwrenderer`` and ``drwstackrenderer``).
+* Several tools for data inspection have been added (``drwstats``, ``drwrenderer`` and ``drwstackrenderer``).
-* Tools for analysis and DrawingVisualizer can now use 'dump' files to speed-up loading/saving time. ``drwconvert`` can convert between YaML/dump formats.
+* Tools for data inspection and DrawingVisualizer can now use 'dump' files to speed-up loading/saving time. ``drwconvert`` can be used to convert between YaML/dump formats.
 * A simple tool to generate and check IDs with a Verhoeff check digit (patient/table/stylus ID) has been added (``genverhoeff``).
 * In DrawingVisualizer, the speed is now sampled to give more accurate results.